Alfresco/acs-packaging/docs/metadata-extract-embbed.md

 This page describes how metadata extraction and embedding works, so that it is possible to add a custom T-Engine to do other types.
 This applies to both Community and Enterprise editions.

-It also decsribes the the various Tika based extractors that have been moved to the tika and all-in-one T-Engines.
-The Tika rather than the LibreOffice extractor has been used since ACS 6.0.1.
-However, the code for LibreOffice has also been moved into a T-Engine in case any custom code was making use of it.
+It also lists the various extractors that have been moved to T-Engines.

 A framework for embedding metadata into a file was provided as part of the content repository prior to ACS 7.
 This too still exists, but has been deprecated.
 Even though the content repository did not